gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-app/on_select.md

+---
+title: On Select
+order: 2
+---

-# On Rating
+# On Select

-> Provide feedback on a service
+> Send draft order object with quoted price for selected items

 ## Overview

-> The BPP will send the feecback object to the BAP.
+> The BPP will send the draft order with the quoted price to the BAP.

 ## Request

 ### URL

-> /on_rating
+> /on_select

 ### Method